TonBatbaatar/chinese-chess-game/README.md

    ```
    Once connected, the game will begin.

-## How to Run a Web App Chess Game:
+## How to Run a Web App Chess Game Locally:

 1. Run the backend server
    ```bash